Residential Code of Student Conduct - CSU Northridge

 Possession, usage, or manufacture of controlled substances (including paraphernalia for intended or implied use) of any sort is illegal and prohibited.
 Residents suspected of violating this policy may be confronted by staff members and/or by civil authorities.
 The following consist of additional violations under this policy:

 - The misuse of prescription medication and/or cleaning products or fumes.
-Also, the use of marijuana, even with a prescription, is prohibited.

 - Inability to exercise care for one’s own safety and/or the safety of others while under the influence of controlled substances.